marriage at st. john’s

 Preparation.
-A period of preparation with the priest who will marry you and attendance at our six week Fit for Mission?
-Marriage Preparation Course, written by Bishop Patrick O’Donoghue, retired Bishop of Lancaster, England, and published by the Catholic Truth Society.
-The course will be held at a time that is agreeable to yourselves and to the priest preparing you for marriage.
+A period of preparation with the priest who will marry you and attendance at a diocesan marriage prep course need to be undertaken before your marriage here takes place.
 The course takes a couple through the richness of Catholic teaching on marriage and the lived experience of other couples living out their married life in faith.
 No details of your wedding can be fixed until this course has been completed.

 Details of the Marriage Service.
-The Parish Priest, Fr Robert-Charles Bengry GSmp, will need to see you several times before your marriage to discuss the exact details of your wedding liturgy, as well as to take you through the rehearsal.
+The Parish Priests, Fr Robert-Charles Bengry or Fr.
+Sean-Patrick Beahen, will need to see you several times before your marriage to discuss the exact details of your wedding liturgy, as well as to take you through the rehearsal.

 Civil paperwork.
 One of the first things you will need to do is to purchase a Marriage Licence from Service Alberta, available at a local registry.
 The following link will give you all the information you need regarding what is required: http://www.servicealberta.ca/1149.cfm.
 A Marriage Licence demonstrates that you meet the requirements to get married in Alberta and gives you the legal right to get married any time within three months from the date the Licence was issued.
 When you receive your Marriage Licence you will also receive a Registration of Marriage form.
 This will need to be completed and signed at the time of your marriage in St John’s.
 At the end of the wedding service the priest will give you a Marriage Statement.
 You can use the Marriage Statement as temporary proof of your marriage until you order an official Marriage Certificate through a registry agent.